Skip to main content

 Quality Plan Main

-Sampling Table – a Sampling table defined based on ISO 2859.
-You can specify a code and name for this field for information purposes.
+• Sampling Table: a Sampling table defined based on ISO 2859.
+Users can define a code and name for reference.

-Inspection Level – levels defined in ISO 2859.
+• Inspection Level: the inspection levels as defined in ISO 2859.

-Acceptance Quality Limit – the maximum fraction of nonconforming units (as a percentage) or the maximum number of defects per 100 units permitted for a lot to be accepted.
+• Acceptance Quality Limit: the maximum fraction of nonconforming units (as a percentage) or the maximum number of defects per 100 units permitted for a lot to be accepted.
 The AQL (Acceptable Quality Level) is the quality level that represents the upper limit of a satisfactory average quality level for an acceptance sampling inspection.
+The parameters above correspond to a specific column within a table from the norm (Table 2-A – Single Sampling Plans for Routine Inspection).
+The relevant column's data is presented in the table section below.

 Table

-Code Letter – sampling size based on Table 1 of ISO 2859-1.
-Values from A to R.
+• Code Letter: represents the sampling size based on Table 1 of ISO 2859-1, with values ranging from A to R.

-From Quantity To Quantity – defines a lot size (Batch) for which Quality Control Tests are to be performed.
+• From Quantity To Quantity: specifies the lot size (batch) for which Quality Control Tests will be conducted.

 Usage